arkwright/vim-manhunt/README.md

 automatically.
 Use `n` and `N` from within the quickfix window to easily step through the file differences in the splits above.

+The quickfix window contents are based on the output of `:Glog`, but modified to display additional information, such as the commit date, time, and author.
+To fit all of this information on the screen, the quickfix window is scrolled.
+To view hidden quickfix information, including the filename and commit hash, press `0`, `<Home>`, `^`, or similar.

 Use the `:Manhunt` command to turn Manhunt off when you are finished.

 ### Modes